evilmanimani/beets-navidrome_sync/README.md

 - `beet ndpull`: pull in annotation data (ratings and starred tracks) to the beets db, they'll be appeneded to a 'rating' and 'starred' field respectively.
 No real options for this yet.

 - `beet ndpush`: push annotation data and MusicBrainz data to the Navidrome DB The `ndpush` command of the NavidromeSyncPlugin has several command line options that you can use to customize its behavior.

-Here's a list of the available options:
+Available options for ndpush:

 - `-t`, `--time`: Push directory file times to Navidrome database.
 This option is disabled by default.
 - `-c`, `--ctime`: Additional option for `--time`, uses created time (on Windows) rather than modified time.